-This course of education will prepare you for a wide range of career paths, from physical therapy, athletic training and coaching to physical education, occupational therapy, and rehabilitation.
+This course of education will prepare you for a wide range of career paths, from physical therapy, sports medicine, athletic training and coaching to physical education, occupational therapy, and rehabilitation.
 It could even be the pathway to a career in orthopedics or sports medicine, depending on how far you decide to advance your education.

 An important note before we proceed.
 Much of the information presented here applies not only to your kinesiology degree but to an array of similar, sometimes even interchangeable, courses of study.
 Among them may be Exercise Science, Physical Education or Athletic Training.
 Your options, and the name of your degree program, may vary from one school to another.